-Herbicides and associated surfactants would be applied to manage vegetation at select facilities over the term of the license as provided in VIPMP Table 1.
-Herbicides would be used in place of, or in addition to, vegetation trimming by hand or with equipment at locations where their use is more effective, provides for worker safety, or is integral for the management of noxious weeds (Section 3.2.1).
-A list of herbicides and surfactants to be used at Project facilities and features, Project roads and trails, and Project recreation facilities and access roads is provided in VIPMP Table 2.
+Herbicides and associated surfactants would be applied to manage vegetation at select Project facilities and features and Project recreation facilities and features over the term of the license as provided in VIPMP Table 1.
+Herbicides would be used in place of, or in addition to, vegetation trimming by hand or with equipment at locations where their use is more effective, provides for worker safety, or is integral for the management of noxious weeds (Section 3.2.1) when consistent with needs of sensitive resources (Section 4.0 and VIPMP Tables 6, and 7).
+A list of herbicides and surfactants to be used at Project facilities and features and Project recreation facilities and features is provided in VIPMP Table 2.
 This table also provides information on the active ingredient to be used per acre, as well as dilution and application rates.
-If new herbicides and/or treatment methods are approved by USDA-FS during the term of the license, PCWA with consult with USDA-FS to determine whether modifications to the authorized herbicides or treatment methods are necessary (Section 8.0).
+If different herbicides and/or treatment methods are approved by USDA-FS, or if new information about environmental risks becomes available during the term of the license, then PCWA will consult with USDA-FS to determine whether modifications to the authorized herbicides or treatment methods are necessary (Section 7.0).